-On Thursday night, friends and family of Jody Garofalo were working to make sure everything is in place for a benefit to raise money for her general living expenses on Sunday.
+BREWERTON, N.Y. -- On Thursday night, friends and family of Jody Garofalo were working to make sure everything is in place for a benefit to raise money for her general living expenses on Sunday.
 Everyone out at Jake's in Brewerton was busy getting prepared.
-This extra large support network for one of their closest friends has become a lifeline which is invaluable.
+The extra large support network for one of their closest friends has become an invaluable lifeline.

-O n December 21 st, Jody Garofalo was hit in Syracuse while crossing the street by a driver who was under the influence of drugs and alcohol.
-Among her devastating injuries includes the loss of an artery, which up until Jody no was had survived.
+On Dec.
+21, Jody Garofalo was hit in Syracuse while crossing the street by a driver who was under the influence of drugs and alcohol.
+Among her devastating injuries was the loss of an artery, which, up until Jody, no one who has had the surgery has survived.
 25 surgeries and three months in intensive care have only been part of her recovery.
-Those are the facts and now well tell you the stories that her friends are sharing about how their lives have been changed.
+Those are the facts and now we'll tell you the stories that her friends are sharing about how their lives have been changed.

 Marie Hoyt is one of Jody's lifelong friends. " It was really scary it was unbelievable , I was so shocked and surprised .
 W e live really far so it was the middle of a snowstorm and we drove out to the hospital a n d the doctors told us that there was basically no chance that she would make it ," says Hoyt.